EricWay1024/Homological-Algebra-Notes/ha/d-app.typ

 // == $R = ZZ$

-In the category $Ab$, we have the following:
+Let $A in Ab$.
+Recall that we have the following:
 - $A$ is projective #iff $A$ is free;
 - $A$ is injective #iff $A$ is divisible, #iff $A$ is a direct sum of copies of $QQ$ and $ZZ[1/p] over ZZ$, where each $p$ is prime;
 - $A$ is flat #iff $A$ is torsionfree.

+We now demonstrate some calculations in the category $Ab$ using tools developed throughout the course.
+These may serve as exercises or reference materials.

 == Resolutions